 Read carefully. . .you will be held accountable for content

 to a wonderful adventure and investigation into human behavior.
-Discover the diverse ideas and thoughts of human beings and the
+Discover the diverse ideas and thoughts of human beings and

-our college level class is to become enlightened, informed and engaged in the study of human psychology.
+of our college level class is to become enlightened, informed and engaged in the study of human psychology.
 Have fun, ask questions, investigate, learn and become involved.

 The ultimate evaluation of all objectives will be the successful registration for and passing of the AP Psychology